 Then Sankalp (pledge) is taken for the prosperity and well-being of the sons or children.

 Fasting women worship and perform Puja, Arti with Deepak and offer Bhoga and Jal(holy water) to Ma Parvati, Lord Ganesha, Mata Ahoi and Sei, traditionally.

 Ahoi Puja is performed traditionally after seeing the first star in the sky.
 It is performed by lighting Deepak (filled with Ghee) in front of Lord Ganesha, Goddess Parvati, and Ma Ahoi.

 Arti is performed at the end of Puja, narrating Katha of Ahoi Mata, offering Arghya (Jal) from Karwa (earthen pot) or Kalash to the star or Moon.
 Women perform traditional women folk Puja of Hoi Mata and Sei.

 Bhoga of eight Puries made of wheat – atta, eight sweet Pua or Gulgule or Halwa is also offered to the Hoi Mata.
 This food is given to some elderly women in the family or the Brahmin with some added money known as Dakshina or Bayana, as a mark of respect to her.

-This Vrat is a difficult fast to observe, quite similar to Karwa Chauth, as this fasting is also done without taking fruits, food and water.
-Fast is ended after the sight of the first star in the sky.
+This Vrat is a difficult fast to observe, quite similar to Karwa Chauth, as this fasting is also done without taking fruits, food, and water.
+Fast is ended only after the sight of the first star in the sky.